mkrssg/learn-with-me/README.md

 # learn-with-me
-Join me learning cool data science stuff
+Join me exploring the latest developments in data science.

+I will try to sum up the theory and explore topics through experimentation in Jupyter NBs.